white and black i love you print on gray concrete wall

 Art as Transformation: A Public Philosophy Project

-An innovative public philosophy program exploring the role of art in society & our everyday lives.
-Featuring a unique blend of live music, story, performance & media art, and community conversation, the program invites people to consider the nature and purpose(s) of art as social commentary, and its relationship to eudaimonia, human flourishing and personal, civic, and cultural change.
-Learn more here.
+An innovative public philosophy program exploring the role of art in our everyday lives.
+Featuring a unique blend of live music, story, performance, art, and community conversation, the program invites people to consider and experience the transformative power of art and its relationship to virtue and human flourishing.
+Learn more here!